davidblaszka/redpointer/CrispDm.md

 ## Business Understanding
 Mountain Project is a site that provides information on rock climbing routes, with full descriptions and user ratings on the quality of the routes.
-But there are over 3000 sport and trad climbing routes in Washington alone (not including bouldering or mountaineering routes), so how does one come to decide on they're next adventure?
+But there are over 3000 sport and trad climbing routes in Washington alone (not including bouldering or mountaineering routes), so how does someone decide what's their next route?

-That's where **RedPointer** comes in. **RedPointer** is a rock climbing route recommender that was built to provide the best route recommendations uniquely fit for an indivual's personal style of climbing.
+That's where **RedPointer** comes in. **RedPointer** is a rock climbing route recommender that was built to provide the best route recommendations uniquely fit for an individual's personal style of climbing.

 When a climber is at the crags (climbing area), or deciding at home which crag to go to, he or she can use RedPointer to point them towards the best climb in the area.